oqyh/CSGO-Gloves-Arms-Fixer/README.md

 -What Gloves-Arm-Fixer(Without Gloves Plugin).smx do?
-if server not using gloves.smx and custom arms/model the plugin will fix arms/model
+if server not using gloves.smx and using custom arms/model the plugin will fix arms/model